The Dark Art of Designing for Dark Mode

 It can be hard to pass accessibility requirements with saturated colors on dark backgrounds.

-Desaturated colors are easier on the eyes, but also because of the way we perceive color, a desaturated color will feel more intense when it’s on a dark background.
+Highly saturated colors will feel too intense in dark mode.
+Because of the way we perceive color, a desaturated color will feel more intense when itâs on a dark background.
+Lower saturation will still âfeelâ colorful in dark mode.

-2. Don’t just invert your light mode colors.
+2. Donât just invert your light mode colors.

-Like we talked about before, don’t just invert your light mode color scheme.
-It won’t necessarily have enough contrast to meet accessibility standards.
+Donât just invert your light mode color scheme.
+It wonât necessarily have enough contrast to meet accessibility standards.

-Be patient and create a dark mode specific color palette that has enough contrast and is pleasant to the eye.
+Be patient and create a dark-mode-specific color palette that has enough contrast and is pleasant to the eye.

 3. Avoid using pure white or pure black.

-White text on a pure black background can be challenging or painful to look at with certain vestibular or vision impairments. [ add anecdote about astigmatism]
+White text on a pure black background can be challenging or painful to look at with certain vestibular or vision impairments.

 4. Communicate elevation with lighter surfaces.

 In light mode, we use shadows to communicate depth.
-The higher the surface is, the closer it is to the “light source” and the bigger shadow it casts.
+The higher the surface is, the closer it is to the âlight sourceâ and the bigger shadow it casts.

-This doesn’t work the same way in dark mode.
-But we can use the same “light source” theory and apply it to surface color.
+This doesnât work the same way in dark mode.
+But we can use the same âlight sourceâ theory and apply it to surface color.

-For elements in the UI that are “in front” like flyout menus or dialogs, use soft grays rather than dark blacks and bright whites.
+For elements in the UI that are âin frontâ like fly-out menus or dialogs, use soft grays rather than dark blacks and bright whites.
 Shadows will still show on grays.
-It will still feel dark, but it’s much softer feeling and nicer to look at.
+It will still feel dark, but much softer and nicer to look at.

-If you’re using grays and not blacks, shadows still help create depth in addition to the gray scale giving that sense of elevation.
+If youâre using grays and not blacks, shadows still help create depth in addition to the gray scale giving that sense of elevation:

 5. Use a robust gray palette that carries some of your brand color

-If your gray palette isn’t totally neutral, but carries a very desaturated version of a brand color, it will create harmony with other UI elements and feel more sophisticated and easier on the eyes.
+Consider creating harmony with other UI elements by creating a gray palette that isnât totally neutral, but carries a very desaturated version of a brand color.
+It will feel more sophisticated and easier on the eyes.

 Conclusion